Thanks for Sharing: Plot

-At Neil's work, he tries to excuse his behavior the previous day to his boss, and by accident is caught secretly filming up her skirt.
-Only after he's fired does he admit to the group that he's out of control and intends to take his meetings seriously.
-Adam agrees to sponsor him once again, but demands that he isn't allowed to take the subway, and must attend 90 meetings in 90 days.
-Neil, clearly freaked out, agrees.
+At work, Neil tries to excuse his behavior the previous day to his boss, but is later caught secretly filming up her skirt.
+After being fired, he admits to the group that he is out of control and intends to take his meetings seriously.
+Adam agrees to sponsor him again, but demands that he is not allowed to take the subway, and must attend ninety meetings in ninety days.

-Meanwhile, Mike's son Danny, a recovering drug addict, has returned home and is attempting to make amends to his parents.
-He tells them he's been clean and sober for the past eight months, and has been traveling around the country.
+Meanwhile, Mike's son Danny, a recovering drug addict, returns home and attempts to make amends to his parents.
+Danny says that he has been clean and sober for the past eight months.

 Phoebe discovers a sobriety medal after sleeping with Adam and confronts him about it.
-Adam admits the sex addiction, and Phoebe seems judgmental.
-Which Adam says is why he was hesitant to tell her.
-She takes some time away from him, but eventually she returns, and asks him what his sex addiction looked like.
-He tells her everything: about the constant masturbation, hitting on every woman he met, one-night stands, and prostitutes.
-She expresses worry that he'll fall off the wagon.
-After Adam tells her his sobriety is the most important thing in his life, she agrees to resume their relationship.
+Adam admits his sex addiction.

-Dede calls Neil in a panic, wanting to have sex with her abusive ex, but she can't get a hold of her sponsor.
-Neil is very compassionate and talks her through what the ramifications of her having sex with her ex would be.
-He literally runs to her location to give her support.
-She lends Neil her bike, and soon we see him embracing the biking lifestyle.
-Later they go dancing.
-They almost kiss, but don't.
+Dede, a member of the meetings, calls Neil.
+She wants to have sex with her abusive ex, but cannot get a hold of her sponsor.
+Neil talks her out of having sex with her ex and runs to her location to give her support.
+She lends Neil her bike, and he embraces the biking lifestyle.
+Later, the two go dancing.
+They almost kiss, but do not.

-Phoebe and Adam are having a nice dinner when they are approached by a young girl who is clearly one of Adam's casual flings.
-Phoebe makes a joke about it, but later that night she catches Adam on the phone.
-He says it's someone he sponsors.
-Phoebe doesn't believe him and asks to see his phone.
-At first Adam refuses but then relents.
-He was telling the truth but it's clear Phoebe doesn't trust him.
-Adam brings up some of Phoebe's issues, and the two have harsh words, with Phoebe leaving.
+Phoebe and Adam are having dinner when they are approached by Becky, one of his casual flings.
+Phoebe later catches Adam on the phone.
+He says that it is someone he sponsors.
+Phoebe does not believe him and asks to see his phone.
+At first Adam refuses, but then relents.
+He was telling the truth.
+Adam brings up Phoebe's trust issues, and the two argue, with her leaving.